Florida suing federal government, CDC over cruise industry shutdown

-Florida's governor says the Sunshine State is "fighting back" against the "unlawful" year-long shutdown of the cruise industry.
+Florida's governor said the Sunshine State is "fighting back" against the "unlawful" year-long shutdown of the cruise industry.

-Gov. Ron DeSantis on Thursday announced that Florida is filing a lawsuit against the President Joe Biden Administration, Department of Health and Human Services, and the U.S. Centers for Disease Control and Prevention, demanding that cruise ships be "reopened immediately."

 "This is not reasonable.
 This is not rational," DeSantis said during a news conference at PortMiami.
 "We don't believe the federal government has the right to mothball a major industry for over a year based on very little evidence and very little data."